 Stella Hendricks served as the Souls Grown Deep Foundation intern at the BMA 2019-2020 while earning her undergraduate degree in sculpture from Towson University.

-She Knew Where She Was Going: Gee’s Bend Quilts and Civil Rights is on view at the BMA.
+She Knew Where She Was Going: Gee’s Bend Quilts and Civil Rights was on view at the BMA from March 10 – September 13, 2021.
 Reservations are required.
 Plan your visit at artbma.org.

 Callahan, N. (1987).
 The Freedom Quilting Bee.
 Tuscaloosa, Alabama: Fire Ant Books.

 Klein, C. (Jul, 18, 2020).
 How Selma’s ‘Bloody Sunday’ Became a Turning Point in the Civil Rights Movement

 The Martin Luther King, Jr. Research and Education Institute.
 Stanford University.
 Jackson, Jimmie Lee

 Quilts Full of Culture From the Women of Gee’s Bend, Etsy.com.

 Rural Development Leadership Network.
 Freedom Quilting Bee.

 Scheper-Hughes, N. (2004).
 Anatomy of a Quilt: The Gee’s Bend Freedom Quilting Bee.
 Southern Cultures, 10(3), 88-98. doi:10.1353/scu.2004.0040

 University of Alabama, Digital Media Center.
 With Fingers of Love Freedom Quilting Bee.